-The Graphene NOWNANO CDT is managed by the CDT Director's and Management Board, as well as comprises staff from across the Schools and Departments involved with the CDT.
-Use the links below and to the left to find out more about those involved with Graphene NOWNANO.
+The Graphene NOWNANO CDT is managed by the CDT’s Director and Management Board, which comprises staff from across all of the Departments and Schools involved with the CDT.

 Professor Irina Grigorieva joined the Condensed Matter Physics group at the University of Manchester in 2001 where her research now focuses on the science of graphene and its derivatives, with particular emphasis on magnetism and superconductivity.
 Prior to this appointment, she worked as a postdoctoral researcher in leading academic laboratories in Russia, UK, Belgium and the Netherlands.
 As Director of the North-West Nanoscience Doctoral Training Centre (NOWNANO CDT) since 2009, Professor Grigorieva has been leading the establishment and operational activities of NOWNANO and, since 2013, Graphene NOWNANO CDTs.